NadzeyaAudzeichuk/climate-change-twitter/README.md

 ## Technologies Used

 ### Data Cleaning and Analysis
-We will use Pandas to clean the data up and remove rows with null values.
-We will use one-hot encoder to make categorical values into numerical values that can be used in deep machine learning.
-We will use the imblearn library to import the machine learning model.
-We will analyze the data using accuracy and summary statistics.
+We used Pandas to clean the data up and remove rows with null values.
+We used one-hot encoder to make categorical values into numerical values in order to use them in our machine learning model.
+We used the imblearn library to import the machine learning model and the sklearn library to import the confusion matrix and the accuracy score.
+We analyzed the data using the confusion matrix, the accuracy score, and the classification report.

 ### Database Storage

-Postgres is the database we intend to use, and we will integrate Flask to display the data.
-We will also use the tableau to display the data in graphs and charts.
-We will create our dashboard using Tableau.
+We used PostGres, PGAdmin, and the SQAlchemy library to connect our database with its uploaded data to our code.

 ### Dashboard

-In addition to using Flask, we will use tableau to create a dashboard that will show our findings in an interesting way.
-We plan on using the map function in tableau to show our data based on location.
+We used tableau to create a dashboard that to show our findings in an interesting way using bar graphs, interactive filters, maps, and more.
+These graphs and maps helped to show the outcome of our model and which features had the greatest impact.

 ## Machine Learning Model